josemasa13/journaling_serverless_app/README.md

 # How to run the application

-# Postman collection
+## Postman collection

-An alternative way to test your API, you can use the Postman collection that contains sample requests.
+The easiest way to test the API is using Postman, you can use the Postman collection that contains sample requests.
 You can find a Postman collection in this project.
 To import this collection, do the following.

 Click on the import button: